umd-lhcb/pyBabyMaker/docs/scripts/ntpdump.rst

 ``ntpdump``
 -----------

-This scripts dump the n-tuple tree structure to a YAML file.
+This script dumps the n-tuple tree structure to a YAML file.

 Usage
 ^^^^^